 When Elizabeth Cady Stanton met Lucretia Mott, Mott had reached her 47nd year.
 Born into a Quaker family on Nantucket in 1793, she learned from an early age to hate slavery and to resist authority.
 At 13, she went to Nine Partners, a Quaker boarding school in Poughkeepsie, N.Y.
 After graduation she taught at the school and learned male teachers made three times as much as she did.

 James Mott, a Quaker who felt about slavery as she did, also taught at Nine Partners.
 They married in Philadelphia on April 10, 1811, and devoted themselves to the abolitionist cause.
-Lucretia had five children who lived to adulthood, but managed to speak frequently on abolition and racial equality.
+Lucretia had five children who lived to adulthood, but she managed to speak frequently on abolition and racial equality.
 Though people considered her views radical, even heretical, the Society of Friends recognized her as a minister in 1821.
 She recalled that the early Quakers had tried to disrupt society, and urged her followers to do the same.

 Another women’s rights lecturer remembered Mott as a velvet glove in an iron hand.